← Back to blog

 After 63 billion applications of doubly stochastic mixing:

-- The minimum gate still bounds output by the weakest trust signal.
-(By the forced convergence theorem.)
+• The minimum gate still bounds output by the weakest trust signal.
+(By the min-gate rule, not by matrix closure.)

 The only source of degradation is floating-point precision.
 After many multiplications, rounding errors accumulate.
 In f32 arithmetic, the worst-case error after k multiplications of an n-by-n matrix is approximately: